Splatoon-Stronghold/cas-stronghold-bot/README.md

 Copy [`config_data-example.json`](./config_data-example.json), rename it to `config_data.json` and adjust the options as needed.

-`time.json` will be created when the bot starts.
+`time.json` will be created automatically when the bot starts.

 ### Prepare & install dependencies